WeijianXu/webkoa2-vue/README.md

 # How to start it
 - `npm install`
+- `npm run dll`     // 'dll' for generating the common modules that we don't change often.
 - `npm run deploy`
-- `npm run dev` or `npm run prod`     // 'dev' for developer; 'prod' to publish the project
+- `npm run dev` or `npm run prod`     // 'dev' for developer; 'prod' for publishing the project
 - `npm run start`   // start the projcet